cosmos/sdk-tutorials/b9lab-content/2-what-is-cosmos/02-blockchain-and-cosmos.md

 ## The World of Blockchains — From Public General Purpose to Purpose-Built Chains

-The building blocks of blockchain technology can be found in the 1980s and 1990s, when breakthroughs in computer science and cryptography laid the necessary groundwork.
-Eventually, it took until 2008 for blockchain technology per se to be invented.
+The building blocks of blockchain technology can be found in the 1980s and 1990s when breakthroughs in computer science and cryptography laid the necessary groundwork.
+Blockchain technology per se was invented in 2008.

 Necessary preliminary work included append-only, cryptographically secure logs using hashing, authentication and encryption keys, as well as the conceptual development of smart contracts and consensus mechanisms in peer-to-peer (P2P) networks with Byzantine fault-tolerance (BFT).